 And I hold to the edge of the table

 I have been mulling over this 1942 poem by Jane Bowles since I first encountered it in 2000.
 I think the poem is unbearably sad: the embodiment of a specific kind of mid-20th-century female unhappiness.
 I do not live this life, but I am very conscious of having escaped it.

 The song showed up unannounced one day while I was in residence at Ucross in the spring of 2016.

 Farther from the Heart is part of my ongoing project, A Book of Days.
-You can listen to my recording by visiting 3 November.
+You can listen to Hila Plitmann’s recording with pianist Lara Downes by visiting 3 November.

 For a performing score, please click the buy button below.
 The suggested price is $12, but you can choose your own price based on your situation, with my thanks for supporting this low-key way of publishing: